 Remember that stress is an evolutionary argument between neocortex and lizard brain

 The brain has evolved in layers, so to speak, and the inner brain is set in its ways; it is in charge of safety at perceived threat so it commands a lot of oxygen when it perceives a flight or fight situation (such as exams).
 The neocortex, evolved much later, is in the frontal lobes of the brain.
 It is in charge of “problem-solving, decision-making, action-initiating” (Sylwester, 2005, loc.
-1317) or what we commonly refer to as executive functions.
+1317 in his book How to Explain a Brain) or what we commonly refer to as executive functions.

 The emotional center or the reptilian brain is rigid in that it often resorts to the binary response of fight or flight.
 It is at odds with the neocortex, which is able to cast a wide net over solutions to problems encountered as well as create new solutions by making connections (Burnett, 2017, loc 92).
 The neocortex is where leaps of thought happen toward innovative thinking.